Receive our newsletter

-Rewind to classical times and the island is thought to have been a trading centre for the tin industry.
-More than two thousand years ago Phoenecian ships may have sailed into the Mount’s harbour and exported Cornish tin to the rest of Europe.
+It’s thought that during classical times, the island formed a trading centre for the tin industry.
+More than 2,000 years ago, Phoenician ships may have sailed into the Mount’s harbour and exported Cornish tin to the rest of Europe.

 The island’s population ebbed and flowed, but by the early 1800s, the Mount was thriving commercially and the village was alive with activity, home to over 300 islanders with 53 houses and four streets.

 Pubs welcomed sailors and fishermen, a school taught the island’s children, a parish policeman kept the peace, the dairy churned butter and the green saw villagers gather to play bowls.
 It was said that at times you could walk from one side of the harbour to the other stepping over the boats that were moored there.
-There were net lofts, stables, a pilchard press and even a Victorian Change House, where castle residents could change into their swimsuits for a sea dip.
+There were net lofts, stables, a pilchard press and even a Victorian change house, where castle residents could wriggle into their swimsuits for a sea dip.